oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   3: optional string email,
 }
 ```
-Of these three example definitions, only the JSON format is data that can be read unambiguously by applications with no JADN-specific parsing code.
-For that reason, JADN definitions in JSON format are considered authoritative over other formats, and specifications that include JADN definitions in other formats SHOULD also make available the same definitions in JSON format.
+Of these examples, only JSON is data that can be read unambiguously by applications with no format-specific parsing code.
+For that reason, JADN definitions in JSON format are considered authoritative over other formats.
+Specifications that include JADN definitions in another format SHOULD also make available the same definitions in JSON format.

 ## 3.2 Options
 This section defines a mechanism to support expressive and varied type definitions within the strictly regular structure of [Section 3.1](#31-type-definitions).
-New requirements may be accommodated by defining new options, or as a last resort a new base type, without affecting that structure.
+New requirements may be accommodated by defining new options without affecting that structure.

 ### 3.2.1 Type Options
-Type options apply to the type definition as a whole - they
+Type options apply to the type definition as a whole.

 ###### Table 3-2.
 Type Options

 | ID | Label | Type | Applies To | Definition |